 Federal law is used to determine whether an organization is eligible to receive tax benefits, but it is the local tax office that makes the determination.

 1. Associations (Vereine)

 An association (Verein) is a membership organization whose members have come together to permanently pursue a common purpose.
 Both public benefit and mutual benefit associations are permitted.
-For that reason, the designation “e.V.” does not reflect the existence of a public benefit organization, nor does it reflect its tax status.
+For that reason, the designation “e.V.” (eingetragener Verein, which describes the status of a formal association) does not reflect the existence of a public benefit organization, nor does it reflect its tax status.